Oxford Road before construction of sidewalk

 The project is entering the construction phase.
 The City has combined this project with a few other sidewalk projects for construction.
 The other projects are:

-We plan to advertise the projects for construction bids this fall, and we expect the contractor to start in early 2025.
+We plan to advertise the projects for construction bids this fall, and we expect construction to start in the winter.

 Next Steps